 “From a very early age I always dreamt of being on stage and singing but there is a big difference between having a dream and realising it,” says Christina as we open our conversation.
 “There is an element of luck in everything we do as well as hard work and endeavour.

 “When I was 9-years old one of my teachers told my parents that I should be an opera singer.
-At first my father was quite resistant because he was understandably concerned that I should have a more stable career.
+At first, my father was quite resistant because he was understandably concerned that I should have a more stable career.
 But when it’s in your heart you can’t really ignore it and over time I think he came around to the idea.”

 When she was 18, Christina moved to the Guild Hall School of Music to study her craft and several years later met her husband in her early 20s before moving to Prague.

 “My husband isn’t as much into music as I am but he is a big supporter of my work.
 We met when we were both still studying and when I was 22 we went to live in the Czech Republic.
-In this part of the world classical music and opera is very popular.
+In this part of the world, classical music and opera are very popular.
 People tend to attend many more concerts and it was a great place to be as I was improving my art.”

 Her debut album, ‘Blessing’, has been a labour of love that she is supremely proud of.